Cotoneaster niger

 Cotonaster Niger - Black Dwarf Mispel

-Cotoneaste niger grows tree - until shrub -shaped.
+Cotoneaster niger grows tree - until shrub -shaped.
 The branches of the plant are often overhanging and form a dense, compact growth shape.
 The branches are initially slightly hairy, but lose this hair over time and become smooth.

-The leaves of Cotoneaster Niger are alternately arranged, oval to elliptical and reach a length of about 1 to 2.5 centimeters.
+The leaves of Cotoneaster niger are alternately arranged, oval to elliptical and reach a length of about 1 to 2.5 centimeters.
 The top of the leaf is dark green and smooth, while the underside has a lighter, slightly hairy surface.
 In autumn, the leaves often accept an attractive, reddish-brown color before falling off.

-The flowers of Cotoneaster Niger are relatively small, about 6 to 8 millimeters in diameter, and arranged in end -of -term, umbel -like inflorescences.
+The flowers of Cotoneaster niger are relatively small, about 6 to 8 millimeters in diameter, and arranged in end -of -term, umbel -like inflorescences.
 The flower crown consists of five white to pale pink petals.
 The flowering period usually extends from May to June.
 The pollination is carried out by insects, especially through bees and flies.

 After pollination, small, spherical, black fruits develop that are classified as stone fruits.
 These fruits have a diameter of around 5 to 8 millimeters and each contain one or two seeds.
 They ripen in late summer until autumn and often stick to the plant until the winter.